The-Debarghya/Graphics-Application/README.md

 ## Demo:
 - The following figure shows the demo of the application with circle drawing and filling performed:<br>
 ![Screenshot](./ss.png)
+- The following figure shows the demo of the application with bezier curve:<br>
 ![Screenshot](./ss2.png)

 ## Test: